OpenDUNE/OpenDUNE/README.txt

 About
 -----
-OpenDUNE is an open source re-creation of the popular game "Dune II", originally made by Westwood Studios, and released by Virgin Entertainment.
+OpenDUNE is an open source reverse-engineering and enhancement of the popular game "Dune II", originally made by Westwood Studios, and released by Virgin Entertainment.
 It attempts to re-create the original game and apply modern technology to it to allow it to be run natively on most operating systems.